treeverse/lakeFS/docs/reference/cli.md

 #### Synopsis
 {:.no_toc}

-manage authentication and authorization including users, groups and ACLs
+Manage authentication and authorization including users, groups and ACLs This functionality is supported with an external auth service only.

 #### Options
 {:.no_toc}